 Samantha Koellhoffer is a freelance writer living outside of Philadelphia, PA with her loving husband and their superhero-and-princess-obsessed daughter.
 She is busy learning how to be a mom to her adopted daughter after her first child was born still.
 As well as being a Contributing Writer for Kveller, Sam is also an ongoing Contributor at Still Standing Magazine and has a personal blog here.
 She also writes for Courageous Mothers, a compassionate community for moms.
-She is currently working on a book about the highs and lows of motherhood. #time2momup
+She is currently working on a memoir about the highs and lows of motherhood. #time2momup